 The Cheat Meal Concept

-While food allergies tend to be ever-present, food sensitivities and other digestive issues often lessen or go away completely after a few months on an elimination diet.
-To find out if this is indeed the case with you, a strategic cheat meal can be a good idea.
+While food allergies are ever-present, food sensitivities and other digestive issues often lessen or go away completely after a few months on an elimination diet.
+A strategic cheat meal can be a good idea to determine if this is the case with you.

-A cheat meal is an opportunity to experiment with reintroducing previously offending foods to determine if your body has become better at handling them.
+A cheat meal is an opportunity to experiment with reintroducing previously offending foods to determine if your body has improved at handling them.
 Lower within this article, I share important tips on how to do a cheat meal correctly.

 Here is a sequence for the elimination diet that many people have found helpful:

-- The first step in your elimination diet plan can be to simply remove all sugar in the first week.
+- The first step in your elimination diet plan can be simply removing all sugar in the first week.

 - In the second week, you remove dairy products.